bremersee/common-exception-handling/README.md

 ```

 The message is the message from the exception or the reason that can be specified with Spring's
 annotation @ResponseStatus.
 You can configure which message should be preferred.
-We default is to
+The default is to
 use the message of the exception unless it is not null or empty.

 The error code can be set on the provided ServiceException of this project or on every exception